Ranjan-ranju/run-claude-docker/README.md

 - **First run**: Creates and starts the container
 - **Subsequent runs**: Reuses the existing container for faster startup
 - **Container running**: Executes commands in the running container
-- **Container stopped**: Starts the container and executes commands
+- **Container stopped**: Restarts the existing container preserving all changes

-This behavior significantly reduces startup time on subsequent runs since the container doesn't need to be recreated.
+This behavior significantly reduces startup time and preserves any modifications made inside the container (installed packages, configuration changes, etc.).

 ## What's Included